10 Best Beppu Sand Bath Entry Fees and Thermal Spots (2026 Guide)

 You will usually stay under the sand for fifteen minutes.
 If you feel too hot, you can move your limbs.
 After the session, you must shower off the sand.
 Most places have nice hot spring pools for soaking.

-If you enjoy nature, consider the Mt.
-Tsurumi hiking trail nearby.
-A bath is the perfect reward after a long hike.
+If you enjoy nature, consider the Top 15 Beppu Attractions nearby.
+A bath is the perfect reward after a long day of sightseeing.
 Your muscles will thank you for the thermal heat.
 Beppu is truly a paradise for active travelers.

 Best Times to Visit Beppu for Hot Springs